vando2108/sandbox_service/README.md

 # Project details
+## Read the cmd/README.md to know how to run this project

 ## Project layout
 Here is a brief explanation of my project structure, which is based on the guidelines from ```golang-standards/project-layout```.
 ```